 Amazon’s Stock from Yahoo Finance

 This type of images should not discourage the early investors.
-These types of chartsoffert Even though the linear approximation technique is useful to get an idea how well the company is doing, is a bad idea to use it in small time frames (anything less than a year).
+These types of charts offer many “charting tools” that are trying to be used to predict the future but most likely fail.
+Even though the linear approximation technique is useful to get an idea how well the company is doing, is a bad idea to use it in small time frames (anything less than a year).

 When in doubt, always go back to the basics of identifying upwards trends.
 The key points to consider when looking at upwards trends are as follows: